-On this page you will find information to answer most questions about the process of a divorce by publication in Florida.
+On this page you will find information to help you decide if divorce by publication in Florida is appropriate for you.

 You can start this divorce process online with us if you think your circumstances meet the requirements outlined below.